 That’s how you can wind up with cases like these from Los Angeles:

-Gilbreania Wallace was when the pipes in their rented house burst, flooding the basement and making the home a health hazard.
+Gilbreania Wallace was taken from her grandmother when the pipes in their rented house burst, flooding the basement and making the home a health hazard.
 Instead of helping them find another place to live, the Department of Children and Family Services placed Gilbreania in foster care.
 She died there, allegedly killed by her foster mother.
 (DCFS, which would spend nothing to move the family, offered $5,000 for the funeral.)

 Dakota Prince, age 5, and Nehemiah Prince, age 3, were taken from their mother because of what the DCFS deputy director at the time called “just an inability to provide adequate care.”
 They were placed with a foster mother who could afford the best – including a Cadillac Escalade.

 Of course, a neglect definition this broad also can encompass sadistic acts of extreme and even fatal neglect.
-But since fatalities are, fortunately, a tiny percentage of all cases, the oft repeated fear mongering about how “more children die of neglect than abuse” tells us exactly nothing about neglect cases.
+But since fatalities are, fortunately, a tiny percentage of all cases, the oft repeated fear mongering about how “more children die of neglect than abuse” tells us exactly nothing about typical neglect cases.

 And the CDN study doesn’t just count cases where the allegation was true.
 When this study finds that 15 percent of children born in 2006 were reported for child maltreatment over five years, it means only that 15 percent of children were subject to someone – anyone – picking up a phone and expressing a suspicion that a child just might be maltreated under definitions as broad and vague as those above.